virtuocity/alx-higher_level_programming/0x02-python-import_modules/README.md

 The imported module names, if placed at the top level of a module (outside any functions or classes), are added to the module’s global namespace.

+## Random
+A good commit message will explain the why behind your changes.
+In other words, a commit message describes what problem your changes solve and how it solves them.

 ## Resources
 Read or watch: